llir/llvm/README.md

 ## License

 The llir/llvm project is released into the [public domain](UNLICENSE).
-Documentation and comments directly copied from the official LLVM project are licensed under a [BSD-style license](http://releases.llvm.org/5.0.0/LICENSE.TXT).
+Documentation and test cases directly copied from the official LLVM project are licensed under a [BSD-style license](http://releases.llvm.org/5.0.0/LICENSE.TXT).